widmogrod/mkunion/docs/examples/state_machine.md

    and it has `State` interface, that was generate similarly to `Command` interface.

-Output value is either new state, or error if something went wrong.
-This is very important assumption, that will come very handy when we will talk about self-healing processes.
+Our function must return either new state, or error when something went wrong during transition, like network error, or validation error.

-Below is snippet of implementation of `Transition` function for our order service:
+Below is snippet of implementation of `Transition` function for our Order Service:

 ```go
 --8<-- "example/state/machine.go:30:81"